JLESC/jlesc.github.io/_projects/flashx_performance_portability.md

 Flash-X was released in February 2022, with several features of the performance portability layer integrated.
 The release won an R&D 100 award
  {% cite dubeyEtAl2022 --file jlesc.bib %}.
 A paper was presented at Heteropar 2021 on one of the tools, Milhoja, which manages the runtime. {% cite onealEtAl2022 --file jlesc.bib %} using a stand-alone simplified application.

+## Results for 2023
+This year we worked on various code generation tools that each focus on one aspect of code generation, but are needed to integrate the performance portability layer with various physics.
+We were able to integrate a full-featured hydrodynamics solver with two tools: CGKit and Milhoja and explored impact on performance.

 ## Visits and meetings

-{% person dubey_a %} will visit Riken in Feburary 2023.
-We met online on a bi-weekly basis until the release of Flash-X.
+{% person dubey_a %} visited Riken in Feburary 2023.
+We continued to meet online on a regular basis and when personnel are at the same conferences.

 ## Impact and publications